 Other addresses in Milan

-Bvlgari has transposed its jeweller's expertise into a Milanese hotel where every detail is a goldsmith's masterstroke.
+Bvlgari has transposed its jeweller's savoir-faire into a Milan hotel where every detail smacks of goldsmithery.

 Bvlgari Hotel Milano

-The Hyatt that gets Milan: hushed luxury between Duomo and Scala, without showiness.
+The Hyatt that gets Milan: hushed luxury between Duomo and La Scala, no showing off.

 Park Hyatt Milano